- Every day, two women in the UK die from cervical cancer.

 I’ve had a hysterectomy?

-You may not need a test.
+You may not need a test depending on the type of hysterectomy you had.
 Check with your nurse or GP before making an appointment.